 The upgrades have been both technical and aesthetic, for instance, there is now a state of the art stabilisation system and improved satellite navigation, while the spacious suites and indoor areas have been brought up to date with a full stylish refurbishment.
-Unusually for Antarctic vessels, there are also two cabins with floor to ceiling windows and balconies, allowing our clients to take full advantage of that otherworldly scenery.
+Unusually for Antarctic vessels, there are also 18 suites with balconies and sliding-glass doors, allowing our clients to take full advantage of that otherworldly scenery.

 While the thoughtful design, rainfall showers and faster Wi-Fi are certainly welcome, in our eyes the most impressive element of the Hebridean Sky is the guiding.
 All passionate experts in their field, the guides on board have plenty of time to chat informally to those on board and also host more formal lectures to fully reinforce the incredible sights you are seeing.

 Each day, there are trips to shore on zodiacs (inflatable, but sturdy motor boats) to trek the peninsula and experience the raw power of nature.
 There are excursions to penguin colonies and plenty of chances to spot seals, albatrosses and even huge whales.